Healthdirect Free Australian health advice you can count on.

 If you need urgent help from police, fire or ambulance services, call triple zero (000).
 For emergency help during any other natural disaster such as floods, storms and tsunamis, contact your State Emergency Service (SES) on 132 500.

-Natural disasters often cause personal and financial hardship for both individuals and communities, and can result in loss of life.
-Here are some tips on how to be prepared, and how to cope during and after extreme weather events.
+Natural disasters can be tough on people, their communities and even lead to loss of life.
+Here are some tips for getting ready and how to cope during and after extreme weather events.

 How can I prepare for a natural disaster?

-The Australian Red Cross has an emergency REDiPlan, which you can download and fill out, that outlines 4 steps to prepare your household for an emergency such as a natural disaster:
+Emergencies can happen at any time without warning.
+The Australian Red Cross has an emergency REDiPlan, which you can download and fill out, or download their Get Prepared app.
+It outlines 4 steps to prepare your household for an emergency such as a natural disaster:

-• Step 1: Get in the know — Understand the hazards you are likely to face, know how to manage your stress, find out who can help and know where to get information in an emergency.
+• Step 1: Get in the know— Know the dangers you are likely to face in your area and how to manage your stress.
+Find out who can help and know where to get information in an emergency.
 The official emergency broadcaster is the ABC.
 You can find your radio frequency at ABC Local Radio.

-• Step 2: Get connected — Decide on 3 meeting places with all members of your household, including children, and connect with people in your community who could help you.
-Think of people you can talk to and who can help you in an emergency.
+• Step 2: Get connected— Decide on a meeting place with all members of your household, including children, and connect with people in your community who could help you in an emergency.
+Write a list of phone numbers of people you can talk to and who can help you in an emergency, and keep it handy.

-• Step 3: Get organised — Get or update your insurance, store important documents in a safe place other than your home and make a plan for pets or livestock.
+• Step 3: Get organised— Get or update your insurance, store important documents somewhere safe, and keep copies in a safe place other than your home.
+Plan what to do with pets or livestock.

-• Step 4: Get packing — Identify and pack things that might help you survive in an emergency — well in advance.
-The Red Cross suggests you could pack:
+• Step 4: Get packing— Before an emergency or natural disaster think about and pack things that you might need to help you get through the first difficult days outside of home.
+The Red Cross suggests you should pack:

 Bushfire